MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ------------------------------ -->
 #### When does the new runtime get picked up?

 If you are using an environment variable, registry key, or group policy, they are only applied to any new WebView2 Runtime browser processes that are created; they do not apply to WebView2 Runtime browser processes that are already running.
-For example, if you already have a WebView2 with a specific user data folder (and therefore a corresponding browser process) and change ChannelSearchKind before attempting to create a new WebView2 using that same user data folder, it will use the existing WebView2 Runtime browser process, and not search for a different runtime.
-To ensure that all processes use the environment variable, registry key, or group policy, you would need to restart the app, recreate the WebView2 controls, or create a new WebView2 that has a different user data folder than any other currently running WebView2 controls.
+For example, if you already have a WebView2 with a specific user data folder (and therefore a corresponding browser process) and change `ChannelSearchKind` before attempting to create a new WebView2 using that same user data folder, it will use the existing WebView2 Runtime browser process, and not search for a different runtime.

+To ensure that all processes use the environment variable, registry key, or group policy, you need to do any of the following:
+* Restart the app.
+* Re-create the WebView2 controls.
+* Create a new WebView2 that has a different user data folder than any other currently running WebView2 controls.

 <!-- ------------------------------ -->
 #### When using `ChannelSearchKind`, how do I make sure the right channel is picked up when I have multiple preview browser channels?